Your shopping cart is empty

 With this solution the access point for the wifi (if you want wifi) isn't built into the router, so can be mounted anywhere you like and you can add more access points as you wish for fuller coverage around a large building.

 All Ubiquiti wifi kit works on a zero handoff mesh network between the access points, so you can have one SSID around an entire building; You commonly see these access points in hotels and public places.
 The UAP-AC-PRO, UAP-AC-LR and UAP-AC-M all have different features as access points, but for all intent and purpose install similarly, so it doesn’t have to be the UAP-AC-LITE as your wifi access point, this is just the most popular we see sold.
-You can also leave the access point out all together if you didn’t want Wifi.
+You can also leave the access point out altogether if you didn’t want Wifi.

 All Ubiquiti kit is installed and managed by the Unifi Controller which you need to download here, so you need to host/install that on a cloud server or a computer on your network to configure everything (Not mandatory to leave running after install, but preferred).
 This is what can make the install a little complex, but once installed it offers a lot more control and power over your entire setup.